yariv1025/yariv1025/README.md

 <br>

 <h2> 👦 About Me </h2>
-A B.Sc. in Software Engineer based in Azrikam, Israel.
+My name is Yariv.
+A Bachelors Degree in Software Engineer, based in Azrikam(Ashdod), Israel.

-- 🌱 Bachelors Degree in Software Engineer at SCE

 - 📚 Learning AI & ML